oar-team/batsim/docs/protocol.rst

 EXECUTE_JOB
 ~~~~~~~~~~~

-Execute a job on a given set of resources.
+Execute a job on a given :ref:`interval_set` of resources.

 An optional ``mapping`` field can be added to tell Batsim how to map
 executors to resources: Where the executors will be placed inside the